zigiprimo/grafana/docs/sources/dashboards/build-dashboards/import-dashboards/index.md

 # Import dashboards

+You can import preconfigured dashboards into your Grafana instance or Cloud stack using the UI or the or the [HTTP API][].

+## Import a dashboard

+To import a dashboard, follow these steps:

 1. Click **Dashboards** in the left-side menu.
 1. Click **New** and select **Import** in the dropdown menu.
 1. Perform one of the following steps: